ElMassimo/js_from_routes/README.md

 Rails route definitions, allowing you to save development effort and focus on the things that matter.

+Check out [this pull request](https://github.com/ElMassimo/pingcrm-vite/pull/2) to get a sense of how flexible it can be.

 ### Why? 🤔

 Path helpers in Rails are useful, and make it easier to build urls, avoiding